Funeral Costs in Hawaii: What Families Pay in 2026

 How much does a funeral cost in Hawaii?

-Yes.
-In Hawaii, direct cremation ($3,000) can save families $8,000 or more compared to a traditional funeral with burial ($11,000 plus cemetery costs).
-The cremation rate in Hawaii is currently 70%, above the national average of approximately 60%.
+Direct cremation in Hawaii starts around $3,000; a traditional funeral with burial averages $11,000, not counting the cemetery plot or vault.
+That is a difference of at least $8,000 for most families.
+With Hawaii's cremation rate at 70% (above the national rate of about 60%), cremation providers in the state are competitive.
 Western states tend to have higher cremation rates, and the availability of green burial and alternative disposition options is growing across the region.

 How can I save on funeral costs in Hawaii?